-To meet this requirements:
+To meet these requirements:

-UW Bothell and CCC has a policy to meet or exceed all environmental laws.
-This policy is available online:

-(http://www.washington.edu/about/environmentalstewardship/statement_esac.htm)l.

-UW has developed and adopted policies that prohibit illicit discharges and illegal dumping.
-This policy is available online: http://www.washington.edu/admin/rules/policies/APS/11.03.html.

-UW Bothell and CCCC has a storm system map showing all known storm drain outfalls, receiving waters and storm drainage areas.

-UW Bothell and CCC inspects its stormwater outfall annually.

-UW Bothell and CCC has a campus spill response plan and a current contract with a qualified spill responder.

-All relevant staff persons are currently trained in hazardous waste management, including proper waste disposal and spill prevention.
+- UW Bothell and CC has a policy to meet or exceed all environmental laws. - UW has developed and adopted policies that prohibit illicit discharges and illegal dumping. - UW Bothell and CC has a storm system map showing all known storm drain outfalls, receiving waters and storm drainage areas. - UW Bothell and CC inspect stormwater outfall annually. - UW Bothell and CC has a campus spill response plan and a current contract with a qualified spill responder. - All relevant staff persons are currently trained in hazardous waste management, including proper waste disposal and spill prevention.
 Chemical storage locations are audited by UW EH&S to help ensure that proper management procedures are in place.

-5. Construction Site Runoff Control
+Construction Site Stormwater Runoff Control

-From the date of Permit coverage, UW Bothell and CCC will:
+From the date of Permit coverage, UW Bothell and CC will:

-a.
-Comply with all relevant ordinances, rules, and regulations of the local jurisdiction(s) in which UW Bothell and CCC is located that govern construction phase stormwater pollution prevention measures.

-- b.
-Ensure that all construction projects under the functional control of UW Bothell and CCC, which require a construction stormwater permit, obtain coverage under the NPDES General Permit for Stormwater Discharges Associated with Construction Activities, or an individual NPDES permit prior to discharging construction related stormwater. - c.
-Coordinate with the local jurisdiction regarding projects owned or operated by other entities which discharge into the UW Bothell and CCC municipal separate storm sewer system (MS4), to assist the local jurisdiction with achieving compliance with all relevant ordinances, rules, and regulations of the local jurisdiction(s). - d.
-Provide training or coordinate with existing training efforts to educate relevant staff in erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work. - e.
-Coordinate as requested with Ecology or the local jurisdiction to provide access for inspection of construction sites or other land disturbances, which are under the functional control of UW Bothell and CCC during land disturbing activities and/or the construction period.
+- Comply with all relevant ordinances, rules, and regulations of the local jurisdiction(s) in which UW Bothell and CC is located that govern construction phase stormwater pollution prevention measures. - 2.
+Ensure that all construction projects under the functional control of UW Bothell and CC, which require a construction stormwater permit, obtain coverage under the NPDES General Permit for Stormwater Discharges Associated with Construction Activities, or an individual NPDES permit prior to discharging construction related stormwater. - 3.
+Coordinate with the local jurisdiction regarding projects owned or operated by other entities which discharge into the UW Bothell and CC municipal separate storm sewer system (MS4), to assist the local jurisdiction with achieving compliance with all relevant ordinances, rules, and regulations of the local jurisdiction(s). - 4.
+Provide training or coordinate with existing training efforts to educate relevant staff in erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work. - Coordinate as requested with Ecology or the local jurisdiction to provide access for inspection of construction sites or other land disturbances, which are under the functional control of UW Bothell and CC during land disturbing activities and/or the construction period.